FRCTeam7230/maple-sim-spark-swerve/README.md

 12. Then keep the folder for assets in mind and drag maple-sim-spark-swerve/assets/Robot_Team7230 folder into the assets folder.
 13. Then right click the icon for the robot position and now you should be able to see Team7230 as a robot.

+Notes:
+- Switching from controller to joystick is in RobotContainer.java with the controllerMode variable.
+Everything is under a single if else statement that just doubles the code length.
+- Be sure to switch to teleop mode, and add in the joystick and system joysticks windows.
+- When running simulation do it normally, however drag in the XBox controller as the 0 controller or else it will not detect it.

 > Pray hard because this thing is held together by Mr.Tang, hopes, and dreams.
 > If doesn't work then debug for like 5 hours or something, good luck from 11:04PM 2025